juliamartin0/minimum-wage-impact/README.md

 In other words:

-- If the **PPP Index is higher** than the adjusted minimum wage, it means workers' wages are not keeping up with inflation or the rising prices of goods and services, leading to reduced purchasing power.
+- A **higher PPP Index** than adjusted wages means workers' aren't keeping up with inflation or the rising costs, reducing purchasing power.
 As a result, workers may struggle to afford basic necessities, even if their nominal wages seem high.
 This scenario shows a disconnection between wage increases and the actual cost of living, causing workers' real purchasing power to be weaker than expected.
-This situation applies to countries like Ireland, Lithuania, Portugal, Greece, Croatia, Malta, Slovakia, Hungary, Czechia, Latvia, Estonia, and Bulgaria.
+In our graph, this situation applies to countries like Ireland, Lithuania, or Portugal among others.
-- If the **PPP Index is lower** than the adjusted minimum wage, it means that the cost of living in that country is relatively low compared to the increase in nominal minimum wages.
+- A **lower PPP Index** than adjusted wages, means that the cost of living in that country is relatively low compared to the increase in nominal minimum wages.
 This results in workers having greater purchasing power because their wages go further in terms of buying goods and services.
 In countries with lower living costs, workers may enjoy a higher standard of living even if their nominal wages are not as high as in other countries with higher living costs.
-This can be particularly beneficial in countries where the cost of essential goods (like housing, food, and energy) is lower, allowing workers to save more or enjoy a higher quality of life.
-This is the case for countries like Germany, the Netherlands, Belgium, Slovenia, Spain, Poland, and Romania.
+This is the case for countries like Germany, the Netherlands, and Spain, among others.
-- If the  **PPP Index closely aligns with the adjusted minimum wage**, this suggests that the increases in the nominal minimum wage have kept pace with the cost of living.
-This suggests that wage increases are effectively offsetting rising living costs.
-In these cases, workers' real purchasing power remains steady, allowing them to afford a similar amount of goods and services over time.
-This creates a balanced situation, which is the case for countries like Luxembourg or France.
+- When the  **PPP Index closely aligns with adjusted wages**, wage increases match living costs, keeping purchasing power stable and allowing workers to afford a similar amount of goods and services over time.
+This is the case for countries like Luxembourg and France.

 After analyzing this graph, we can conclude that **an increase in the nominal minimum wage does not always lead to an improvement in workers' purchasing power**.
-If inflation or other cost-of-living factors rise faster than the wage increase, workers may experience diminished purchasing power, even though nominal wages are higher.
+If inflation and cost-of-living rises faster than the wage increase, purchasing power may decline, even though nominal wages are higher.
 Therefore, inflation plays a significant role in determining whether wage increases actually improve workers' purchasing power.
-A higher nominal minimum wage doesn't automatically translate into better purchasing power unless it keeps pace with the cost of living and inflationary pressures within the country.

-### Inflation
+## Minimum Wage and Inflation

 In analyzing the relationship between minimum wage increases and inflation across various European countries, we can gain valuable insights into how changes in wages impact workers' real purchasing power.
 While nominal wage increases are important, the real effect on workers' living standards largely depends on how those wage changes compare to inflation.
 More specifically, inflation can be broken down into harmonized inflation (HICP), which reflects the overall price changes in a country, and inflation in essential goods (such as food, energy, and housing), which directly affects workers' daily living costs.